 Over thirty years ago, scientists first made connections between challenging behavior and consequences associated with behaviors.
 For example, Horner and Budd taught communication to a participant and noted that challenging behavior decreased when communication increased (Horner & Budd, 1985).
 Iwata and colleagues (Iwata, et al., 1982/1994) demonstrated they could cause challenging behavior to increase or decrease simply by changing consequences to targeted behaviors.
 As a result of these initial investigations, researchers later began designing treatments for challenging behavior based on its function.
 Specifically, the function or the payoff of the behavior is maintained by the individual gaining or avoiding consequences.
 See Table 1 below for a list of possible consequences and examples.

 In order to determine the function of behavior or why behavior is occurring, assessors must complete a number of steps.
 These include indirect assessments, direct assessments, and functional analysis.
 We will describe each step with more detail.
-This paper will not focus on how to do an FBA but rather what ingredients to look for when an FBA is being completed.
+This paper will not focus on how to do an FBA but rather what ingredients to look for when a Functional Behavior Assessment is being completed.

 Indirect Assessments